 How long a wait for Section 8 Housing?

-The Recertification process:
+The Annual Recertification process:

-Annual Re-certifications –families on the Housing Choice Voucher Program must meet continued eligibility for housing under HUD/SAHA guidelines to include appropriate unit size, and monthly rent based on family income, and household composition.
+Families on the Housing Choice Voucher Program must meet continued eligibility for housing under HUD/SAHA guidelines to include appropriate unit size, and monthly rent based on family income, and household composition.